01 of 10

 Mario Testino's Iconic Images Open Althorp's 2017 Visitor Season

 In 1997, portrait and fashion photographer Mario Testino photographed Princess Diana for the cover of Vanity Fair.
 Not long after, she died in a Paris automobile accident and the photos were never published.
-The 15 rarely seen portraits from that sitting, among the most iconic images of the late Princess, were last exhibited together 12 years ago at Kensington Palace.
+The 15 rarely seen portraits from that sitting, among the most iconic images of the late Princess, were last exhibited together in the summer of 2017, 12 years after first being shown at Kensington Palace.

-In 2017, marking the 20th anniversary of Diana's death, all 15 images will be shown at Althorp.
-Visitors to the exhibition, included in the ticket for Althorp House, will also have a chance to see the books of condolence and other memorabilia of her life on permanent display in the galleries of Althorp's Grade I Listed stables.
+In 2017, marking the 20th anniversary of Diana's death, all 15 images were shown at Althorp.
+Visitors to the exhibition, included in the ticket for Althorp House, also a chance to see the books of condolence and other memorabilia of her life on permanent display in the galleries of Althorp's Grade I Listed stables.

 02 of 10